Design

 However, for family homes the process becomes more involved as Building Regulations and Building Control play a key role.

-Left - Internal of a nursery school, logs outside, logs inside.
+Above - Internal of a nursery school, logs outside, logs inside.